data-forge/data-forge-js/docs/api.md

 <a name="dataForge.Series+fillGaps"></a>

 #### dataFrame.fillGaps(predicate, generator) ⇒ <code>Series</code>
-Fill gaps in a series.
+Fill gaps in a series or dataframe.

 **Kind**: instance method of <code>[DataFrame](#dataForge.DataFrame)</code>
 **Returns**: <code>Series</code> - Returns a new series with gaps filled in.